 Industry complexity also creates challenges for regulatory, investigative and service agencies alike.
-The qualified technical personnel and resources necessary to support agencies and industry into the future will need to be carefully considered in resource and workforce planning.
+The qualified technical personnel and resources necessary to support agencies and industry into the future will need to be carefully considered in resource and workforce planning, taking into account the changing corporate model of international airline operations, where technical and cabin crew, ground handling, maintenance facilities and staff may be outsourced to specialist organisations rather than provided directly by airlines.